AWS Solutions Architect – Associate Certification Preparation Update

 In this lab you will learn how to create EC2 spot instances, how they can be used in AWS and how to handle instance interruptions.

-Domain Four: Design Cost-Optimized Architectures
+Knowledge Check: Domain 4 - Design Cost-Optimized Architectures

 Domain Five -Defining Operationally Excellent Architectures- Introduction